 As a betta fish owner, you may at some point become concerned with your betta fish losing scales.
 Betta fish generally don’t shed scales, so you may have good reason to be concerned if you come across this problem.

 If your betta fish is losing scales, it is often a sign of ill health.
 A betta rubbing against objects in the tank may have parasites that it’s trying to dislodge.
 Redness or other signs of skin damage can be a symptom of illness and will need further investigation.
-A small amount of scale loss may be natural and not a cause for worry.
+A small amount of scale loss may be natural and not cause worry.

 Throughout this article, I will discuss several of the most common reasons why betta fish lose scales.
 Whatever the reason, you will understand what to look for and the available solutions by the end of this article.